'Not My Proudest Moment,' Says Man Rescued After 20-Foot Plunge At Paterson Great Falls

 "I'm all scraped and bruised, especially my left side," the man said.

-"They did their jobs and made sure I wasn't trying to harm myself or anything.
-I called 911 on myself -- they felt that was enough."

-Police let the ambulance take him without even getting his name, he told Daily Voice.

-"My stupidity crossing over the railing," he said.
-"Not my proudest or moment."
+"My stupidity crossing over the railing," he told Daily Voice.
+"Not my proudest moment."

 Click here to sign up for Daily Voice's free daily emails and news alerts.